MicroEJ/docs/Tutorials/tutorialOptimizeFootprint.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The following application configuration guidelines are recommended in order to minimize the size of the application.

+For more information on how to set an option, please refer to the :ref:`setting_an_option` documentation.

 Java Heap and Immortals Heap
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^